Updated Feb 2023

-When your dentist tells you that one of your teeth is severely damaged—perhaps from an injury or extensive decay that can't be fixed with a filling—getting a dental crown might be the best way to restore it.
+When your dentist tells you that a tooth is severely damaged, perhaps from an injury or extensive decay that can't be fixed with a filling, they may recommend a dental crown as the best way to restore it.
 A dental crown (or cap) is a device that covers all or part of an existing tooth to recreate the shape of the original and keep your mouth healthy.
-Don't worry, the crown will be durable and will look just like a real tooth.
-Plus, you can care for it by simply brushing, flossing, and seeing your dentist for regular cleanings as you usually would.
+Don't worry.
+The crown will be durable and look just as natural as your naturally grown tooth.
+Plus, you can care for it by simply brushing, flossing and seeing your dentist for regular cleanings as you usually would.

-It's easy to see why crowns are so popular.
+It's easy to see why dental crowns are so popular.
 But if you're interested in this restorative treatment, you're probably thinking, "How much does a dental crown cost?" — and whether or not you can afford it.
 We'll review the average dental crown cost with insurance and without.

-How much does a dental crown cost without insurance?
+How much do dental crowns cost without insurance?

 Generally, the cost of dental crowns without insurance can range anywhere from $500 to $3,000 or more for a single crown.
-However, the price will vary based on several factors, such as the dental professional you use and where they’re located, the material that's used to make the crown, and the tooth that the crown is restoring (e.g., front tooth crown cost may differ from a back tooth crown).
+However, the price will vary based on several factors, such as the dental professional you use, the location, the material that's used to make the crown and the tooth that the crown is restoring (e.g., a front tooth crown may cost more or less than one in the back).

 Porcelain or ceramic

 In general, dental crowns made from tooth-colored porcelain are among the most favorable options – and the most expensive.
-The nice thing about going with a porcelain or ceramic crown is that it will look natural in your mouth and blend in well with your other teeth.
+The nice thing about choosing a porcelain crown is that it will look the most natural in your mouth and blend in well with your other teeth.
 Porcelain crowns are generally used for front teeth.

 Porcelain fused to metal

-You might be able to save money if you go with a porcelain fused to metal crown rather than a porcelain one.
-Although these crowns are strong, durable and natural looking, a drawback is that they may cause a gray line along your gums.
+You might be able to save some money if you choose to go with a dental crown made of porcelain fused to metal rather than just a porcelain one.
+Although these crowns are strong, durable and natural looking, a drawback is that they may cause a gray line to appear along your gums.
 Porcelain fused to metal crowns can go anywhere in the mouth.

 Metal or gold

-The average metal or gold crown tooth cost might be anywhere from $600 to $2,500.
+The average metal tooth crown cost without insurance can range from $600 to $2,500.

 Note: When you get a dental crown, you'll need to see your dentist more than once.
-The process involves multiple steps, such as preparing the tooth, taking an impression for the crown to be made, applying a temporary crown, and placing the permanent crown while ensuring the fit is right.
-Sometimes, other procedures, such as minor gum surgery, might be necessary too.
-If you don’t have dental insurance, you may need to cover additional fees for things like exams, X-rays, and procedures before and after the crown is set in place—and those can certainly add up fast.
+The process involves multiple steps, such as preparing the tooth, taking an impression for the crown to be made, applying a temporary crown and placing the crown while ensuring the fit is right.
+Sometimes, other procedures, such as minor gum surgery, may be necessary too.

-How much does a tooth crown cost with insurance?
+How much does a dental crown cost with insurance?

 We've talked a lot about how much a dental crown could cost you if you pay out of pocket, but how much does a tooth crown cost with an insurance plan?
-The amount of money you'll be able to save on a dental crown with the help of insurance will depend on the plan you're enrolled in and other factors.
+The amount of money you'll be able to save on a dental crown with insurance depends on the plan you're enrolled in, along with some other factors.

-Example: if a dental crown is categorized as a major service, you might be able to save at least 50% on the cost.
-In other words, if a crown would cost $2,000 without insurance, you might only need to pay $1,000 with the help of insurance.
+For example, if a dental crown is categorized as a major service with your plan, you might be able to save at least 50% on the cost.
+In other words, if your crown costs $2,000 without insurance, you might need to only pay $1,000 with the help of full insurance coverage.

 To get the best deal, you'll want to compare dental insurance plans to choose what fits your unique situation.
 Consider the cost of using an out-of-network dentist versus one that's in-network.
-Also, check the copay, deductible, coinsurance, and annual maximum, as well as other restrictions and exclusions, to calculate how much you’d potentially save.
+Also, check the copay, deductible, coinsurance and annual maximum, as well as other restrictions and exclusions, to calculate how much you can save.
 Some plans may provide more coverage than others, and some might only cover crowns that are medically necessary rather than cosmetic.

-A high-quality crown will last many years, but it might need to be replaced eventually simply because of age or damage.
-Generally, the price of a dental crown replacement is the same whether you’re getting a crown for the first time.
+A high-quality crown will last many years, but it might eventually need to be replaced because of age or damage.
+Generally, the price of a dental crown replacement is the same as when you get a crown for the first time.
 This is why older individuals need to remain covered with proper dental insurance for seniors.

-Yes!
-Dental crowns are commonly used to restore teeth.
-If you need a root canal, your tooth is cracked, or you want to get a dental implant to replace a missing tooth, a crown can be a great solution.
-And if you take good care of your crown, it might last upwards of 15 years.
+Absolutely!
+Dental crowns are the best way to restore your teeth (and smile).
+If you need a root canal, your tooth is cracked, or you want to get a dental implant to replace a missing tooth, a crown is a great solution.
+If you take good care of your crown, it can last upwards of 15 years.